SafwanGanz/WhatsBow/readme.md

 ✨ **What You Get:**
 - 💬 **Real WhatsApp Connection** — Not fake.
 Not simulated.
 REAL messages to REAL numbers
 - 📸 **Media Everything** — Send pics, vids, docs smoother than butter
 - 🎵 **UNLIMITED Audio Status** — Drop entire audiobooks as status.
 NO size limit.
 NO playback limit.
-Post that 3-hour podcast, bestie.
+Post that 3-hour podcast, broskii.
 We don't judge 💀
 - 🔔 **Instant Sync** — Messages arrive faster than regret
 - 👤 **Your Contacts, Your Rules** — Full contact list, looking cleaner than ur room never will
 - 🔍 **Search Like a Pro** — Find that one message from 3 months ago in 0.2 seconds